 The tire sealant and compressor kit has accessory adapters located in a compartment on the bottom of its housing that can be used to inflate air mattresses, balls, etc.

 Storing the Tire Sealant and Compressor Kit

-The tire sealant and compressor kit is in the trunk under the load floor.
+The tire sealant and compressor kit is in a bag in the rear compartment storage area.